My thirstland safari in Botswana

 I have always wanted to improve my birding skills, and this was my chance.
 I made a list to show off to my colleagues once back in the office.
-It included kori bustards, red-billed buffalo weavers, long-tailed paradise whydahs, ostriches, secretary birds, southern yellow-billed hornbill, capped wheatears, lappet-faced vultures, lilac-breasted rollers, pale chanting goshawks, and many more!
+It included kori bustards, red-billed buffalo weavers, long-tailed paradise whydahs, ostriches, secretary birds, southern yellow-billed hornbill, capped wheatears, lappet-faced vultures, lilac-breasted rollers and pale chanting goshawks!

 We barely saw any other humans during our 12-hour-safari in the pans, and I felt like this wilderness belonged to me.

 The Makgadikgadi Pans landscape is the world’s most extensive salt pan landscape.
 It covers an area of over 30,000 km² and is technically not a single pan, but consists of many pans – the largest of which are Sua, Nwetwe and Nxai pans.
 The Makgadikgadi Pans were once part of the old Makgadikgadi lake bed – an ancient lake that is believed to have covered as much as 80,000 km², and started drying up almost 10,000 years ago, leaving huge salt-encrusted pans behind.